Convexity of ruin probability and optimal dividend strategies for a general Levy process: Introduction

 The paper is organized as follows.
-In Section 2 we give a rigorous mathematical formulation of the problem.
-In Section 3 we give a brief review on the ladder processes and potential measure for general L\'evy processes.
-In Sections 4 and 5 we discuss the convexity of probability of ruin and the generalized scale function.
-In Section 6 we give the main results and their proofs.
-Finally, Section 7 presents an example.
+In Section 2, we introduce the mathematical formulation of the problem.
+In Section 3, we give a brief review on ladder processes and potential measure for general L\'evy processes.
+The convexities of the ruin probability and the scale function are discussed in Sections 4 and 5 and the main results and their proofs are given in Section 6.